meljoe/assignment3Prog2300/README.md

 # assignment3Prog2300
 This is a simple website which shows all the Augmented reality and Virtual Reality devices.
-The wiki i created is named as wiki which shows on the right side of wiki page.
+The wiki i created is named as wiki which shows on the right side of wiki page Link: https://github.com/meljoe/assignment3Prog2300/wiki/Wiki

 This Website is hosted in Heroku https://assignment3prog2300.herokuapp.com/